• Skip to primary navigation

 How to Make Homemade Coconut Milk (with Shredded Coconut)

-Jump to Recipe Print Recipe
+Jump to Recipe Watch Video

 This post may contain affiliate links.
-Please see our privacy policy page for details.
+Please see my full disclosure for details

 Learn how simple it is to make Homemade Coconut Milk with shredded coconut!
-This nutritious dairy-free and keto-friendly milk is perfect for adding to tea, coffee, hot chocolate and smoothies!
+This nutritious dairy-free milk is perfect for adding to tea, coffee, hot chocolate and smoothies!
 Plus, it doesn't require overnight soaking, making it quick and easy.

 Coconut milk being poured into a mug full of tea.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
 Please read our disclaimers page for more information.

 If you're a coconut lover, you probably have a few go-to recipes that call for coconut milk.
 So, you'll be glad to learn that there's a quick, easy way to make Coconut Milk right at home.
 Personally, I think everyone should know this handy little kitchen hack!